gengo/amyg/readme.md

   * The template "PHP class" that is copied to all the plugins when executing "compiler.php" is located into /z_template_class/myGengoClass.php

-  * The template localizations files that is copied to all the plugins when executing "compiler.php" is located into /z_template_localizations/*
+  * The template "localizations files" that is copied to all the plugins when executing "compiler.php" is located into /z_template_localizations/*

 	  * <b>NOTE:</b> You will notice that these files(templates) are present(duplicated) into each individual plug-in folder.
 But don't edit these, edit the "master/template" files, because the compiler will overwrite any change made.

 * Basically the important information(code) into each plug-in folder is the "plug-in CMS registration" which allows you to find "the translate/myGengo" menu-item on a menu of a CMS.
 When you click that menu the execution of the class starts which loads all the interface.

-o I decided to share most of the code even if it is not "correct" behavior because this really makes things simple to maintain, because of the amount of plug-ins developed.
+o I decided to share most of the code even if it is not "correct" behavior because this really makes things simple to maintain.

 A example of a complete flow of changes:
 ------------------------